RezaJodeiri/CXR-Capstone/README.md

 # 1.Direct terminal to the src folder where the docker-compose.yml file is located:
 cd src

-# 2. Run the Application
+# 2. Build and  Run the Application
+docker-compose build
 docker-compose up

 # This will: